 Optimus shushed Cheetor, who had just bounced in.
 "I think Rattrap's hoping to trigger their memories with pictures of Cybertron.
 New clothes?"

 "The shoes are," said Cheetor but quieter so he wouldn't interrupt Rattrap.
 "I think they'll be easier to run in if they don't cover my ankles.
 The rest is just cutting bits off for ventilation."
 He'd taken the sleeves off his shirt and cut the legs off his trousers above the knees.
 Then, "I don't think the pictures will work.
 Me and Airazor tried that with Tigatron once."
 Compared to the others, Airazor was practically undamaged.
-She still had part of her early life on Cybertron.
+She still had most of her life on Cybertron.
 Some of her memories were actually Cheetor's but not enough to cause her too much confusion.